megaease/telegraf/docs/CONFIGURATION.md

   translates by calling external programs snmptranslate and snmptable, or "gosmi" which translates using the built-in gosmi library.

+- **ignore_error_inputs**:
+  If set to true, Discard the Inputs that are error during initialization.
+  If set to false, When there is an Input exception during initialization, the Telegraf program will exit directly.
+  Default: false

 ## Plugins

 Telegraf plugins are divided into 4 types: [inputs][], [outputs][],